ministryofjustice/security-guidance/docs/it-disaster-recovery-plan-and-process-guide.md

 -   [IT Security Incident Response Plan and Process Guide](it-security-incident-response-plan-and-process-guide.md)
 -   IT Disaster Recovery Plan and Process Guide

-This guide gives information on how to create and develop an IT Disaster Recovery Plan for your MoJ IT system or service.
+This guide gives information on how to create and develop an IT Disaster Recovery Plan for your IT system or service.

 The National Cyber Security Centre \(NCSC\) also offers guidance on how to [effectively detect, respond to and resolve cyber incidents](https://www.ncsc.gov.uk/collection/incident-management).

 ## Business Impact Assessment

-The service or system owner **should** carry out a Business Impact Assessment \(BIA\) in order to:
+The service or system owner carry out a Business Impact Assessment \(BIA\) in order to:

--   get an overview of the Business as Usual \(BAU\) functions for the MoJ IT system or service
+-   get an overview of the Business as Usual \(BAU\) functions for the IT system or service
--   get an understanding of the business criticality of the service the MoJ IT system supports
+-   get an understanding of the business criticality of the service the IT system supports
 -   calculate a Recovery Point Objective \(RPO\), this is the maximum amount of data the business can afford to lose during a disaster
 -   calculate a Recovery Time Objective \(RTO\), this is the amount of time before the disaster begins to seriously impede the flow of normal business operations